 We drove out to the South Kaibab trailhead and honestly we had no idea what to expect.
 We heard the hike to Ohh-Ahh Point was only 0.9 miles, but it would take about two hours because of how steep it was, and they weren’t kidding!
 It was scary steep!
 I hugged the inside wall the whole way, but the views were incredible!
 It was so worth it.
 On the way back Jimbo decided to hike off trail down into the canyon.
 He was gone a long time and I was trying not to freak out (which was hard), But, thankfully he eventually emerged from the “depths” of the canyon and I was SO relieved!

 After the hike we were exhausted and hungry, so we grabbed a quick dinner and then I showered and went to bed.
 It was about 11pm and Jimbo was in the shower when I heard someone honking their car horn outside.
 When Dawn looked out the window she saw what looked like our truck on fire!
-Jimbo quickly ran out of the shower, grabbing the fire extinguisher on his way out the door.
+Jimbo quickly jumped out of the shower , grabbing the fire extinguisher on his way out the door (thankfully he was able to get dressed first).
 When he got out there several of our neighbors were already trying to put out the fire with water jugs.
 Turned out it was our generator.
 We have no idea what caused it to catch fire.
 But, we’re so thankful it wasn’t any worse... our truck could have blown up or we could have set the whole forest on fire.
 The crazy thing is no one knows who honked the car horn that alerted everyone to the fire!
 (But, I know it was God.)

 What was supposed to be a 3 hour drive turned into an all day affair.
 Instead of going west on Hwy 89, we took a “detour” and turned right towards Page, AZ.
 Jimbo wanted to see if we could find a hardware store.
 Since the generator caught fire, he’s on a mission to make sure we will have power when boondocking.
 It was kind of an unfruitful trip because the store was closed, but we did get to have dinner and watch a band play live music!
 They were pretty good... played everything from Johnny Cash to Elle King.
 I even line danced!